2020 California Proposition 16: Background

 Proposition 16 would have repealed 1996 California Proposition 209 which amended the California constitution and prohibits government institutions from considering race, sex, or ethnicity, specifically in the areas of public employment, public contracting, and public education.
 Before Proposition 209, state and local entities had policies and programs—collectively called "affirmative action"—intended to increase opportunities and representation for people who faced inequalities as a result of their race, sex, color, ethnicity, or national origin.
 For example, the state had established programs to increase the participation of women-owned and minority-owned businesses in public contracts and set goals for the portion of state contracts that were awarded to those types of businesses.

 In 1996, California voters approved Proposition 209, adding a new section to the State Constitution as Section 31 of Article I. The new section generally banned the consideration of race, sex, color, ethnicity, or national origin in public employment, public education, and public contracting in California with limited exceptions.
 After voters approved Proposition 209, some public entities in California created or modified policies and programs to instead consider characteristics not banned by Proposition 209.
 For example, many California public universities provide outreach and support programs for students who are first in their family to attend college.
 Many university campuses also consider where students attended high school and where they live when making admissions decisions.
 The universities view these policies and programs as ways to increase diversity without violating Proposition 209.

 The California and federal constitutions provide all people equal protection, which generally means that people in similar situations are treated similarly under the law.
 Federal law establishes a right to equal protection and as a result limits how "protected classes" such as race and gender may be used in decision-making.
-For example, under federal law, universities may consider these characteristics as one of several factors when making admission decisions in an effort to make their campuses more diverse.
+For example, under federal law as of 2020, universities might consider these characteristics as one of several factors when making admission decisions in an effort to make their campuses more diverse.
+(This was overruled by the Supreme Court of the United States in 2023, guaranteeing the right to all college applicants to not be discriminated against in admissions on account of their race.)
 To ensure compliance with federal law, these policies and programs must meet certain conditions that limit the consideration of these characteristics.
 These conditions are intended to prevent discrimination that violates equal protection.
 State law also has a number of anti-discrimination provisions that are similar to those in federal law.
 Before Proposition 209, state and local policies and programs that considered race, sex, color, ethnicity, or national origin still had to comply with federal law.
 Since such discrimination was already illegal based on state law, federal law, and the Equal Protection Clause of the 14th Amendment, Proposition 209 effectively banned affirmative action within these public bodies.